manasbir/f1-telemetry/README.md

 # F1 DRS Effectiveness
-This project was created for my grade 12 physics lab (that's why the code is poorly written haha).
+This project was created for my grade 12 physics lab.

 ## How it Works
  - Get data of fastest qualifying lap of each driver and group via car